matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 ## Proposal

-The access token returned by the login endpoint expires after a short amount of time, forcing the client to renew it with a refresh token.
+Homeservers can choose to have access tokens returned by the registration and login endpoints after a short amount of time, forcing the client to renew it with a refresh token.
 A refresh token is issued on login and rotates on each usage.

-Homeservers can choose to use signed and non-revocable access tokens (JWTs, Macaroon, etc.) for performance reasons if their expiration is short enough (less than 5 minutes).
+It allows homeservers to opt for signed and non-revocable access tokens (JWTs, Macaroon, etc.) for performance reasons if their expiration is short enough (less than 5 minutes).
+Whether the access token expire and what lifetime they have is up to the homeserver, but client have to support refreshing tokens.

 ### Login API changes